jcarmfran/Pneumonia-Detection/README.md

 4. Create ECR repo to store docker image
 5. Push the docker image to ECR
 6. Build and launch EC2 instance
-    In our case, we'll build the EC2 with Ubuntu
 7. Open EC2 and install docker
 ```
 #optional